Your nail polish is peeling off? 10 reasons why

 #9 Using your nails as tools

-When you use your nails to open things or for household chores, it will, unfortunately, affects your beautiful manicure.
+When you use your nails to open things or for household tasks, it will, unfortunately, affects your beautiful manicure.
 Try to avoid this and use actual tools for it!

 #10 Not sealing your nails